ec-jrc/lisflood-code/docs/4_annex_state-variables/index.md

 | PrevDmMCTState *MCT            | prevdm             | PrevDmMCT             | -    | Reynolds number at previous step for MCT routing                                                  |

-*L = this state variable is required when lakes are included in the modelling domain *R = this state variable is required when reservoirs are included in the modelling domain *SR = this state variable is required when using the split routing module *MCT = this state variable is required when using diffusive routing (MCT)
+*L = this state variable is required when lakes are included in the modelling domain

+*R = this state variable is required when reservoirs are included in the modelling domain

+*SR = this state variable is required when using the split routing module

+*MCT = this state variable is required when using diffusive routing (MCT)

+A detailed description of OS LISFLOOD standard and optional modules is available from the [Model Documentation](https://ec-jrc.github.io/lisflood-model/)